The National Health (film)

 The National Health is a 1973 British black comedy film directed by Jack Gold and starring Lynn Redgrave, Colin Blakely and Eleanor Bron.
-It is based on the play The National Health by Peter Nichols, in which the staff struggle to cope in a NHS hospital.
-The film satirically interweaves the story of the real hospital with a fantasy hospital which exists in a soap-opera world where all the equipment is new and patients are miraculously cured – although the only "patients" seen are doctors or nurses who are themselves part of the soap opera plots.
-In the real hospital, the patients die while the out-of-touch administrators focus on impressing foreign visitors.
+It is based on the 1969 play The National Health by Peter Nichols, in which the staff struggle to cope in a NHS hospital.

 Plot

-Overworked doctors and nurses do their best to cope in a depressing and poorly-equipped National Health hospital.
+The film satirically interweaves the story of a depressing and poorly-equipped National Health Service hospital with a fantasy hospital which exists in a soap-opera world where all the equipment is new and patients are miraculously cured – although the only "patients" seen are doctors or nurses who are themselves part of the soap opera plots.
+In the real hospital, the patients die while the out-of-touch administrators focus on impressing foreign visitors.